Second Chance Loans for Bad Credit Near Me: How to Get Approved in 2026

 2. Include All Income Sources

-Don't limit yourself to just your primary job.
+Do not limit yourself to just your primary job.
 Side gig income, alimony, child support, Social Security, rental income, or disability benefits all count.
-More documented income = better approval odds.
+More documented income means better approval odds.

 3. Request Only What You Need